 Bird watching in Hawaii offers a unique opportunity for visitors to see some of the State’s most rare and endangered wildlife.
 Here is an island by island breakdown of bird watching opportunities in Hawaii.

-The Big Island is home to the world renowned Hawaii Volcanoes National Park.
+The Big Island or Hawaii Island is home to the world renowned Hawaii Volcanoes National Park.
 It offers some of the most easily accessible bird watching opportunities to find and observe forest birds, many of them rare and endangered.
 The island is the exclusive habitat to the rare ‘io or Hawaiian hawk and the Hawaii akepa honeycreeper.
 According to the Hawaii Audubon Society, the best place for birding on the island is the Hakalau National Wildlife Refuge.
 Portions of the Refuge are open to the public; but permission is required for entry.
 You can contact the management office for further information at (808) 933-6915.

 Kauai Bird Watching